cjdelisle/cjdns/doc/Whitepaper.md

 #### Unsplice

-The inverse of the splice operation converts a full Route Label to a representaiton which would be useful to a node along the path.
+The inverse of the splice operation converts a full Route Label to a representation which would be useful to a node along the path.
 That is to say from routeAC and routeAB it derives routeBC.

 ```